dnhuang/Projects/README.md

 This repo contains my implementation of the entire tic-tac-toe game.

 Game is played through the terminal window.
-Plans to create a version of this project with a GUI in the future.
+I have plans to create a version of this project with a GUI in the future.